Consumption-based Greenhouse Gas Emissions Inventory for Oregon

 up-front costs associated with developing the methodology, as this

 type of project had not previously been performed at the level of a

 state or locality in the United States.
-Subsequent analysis, if
+Expenses for the 2010 update

 It typically takes several years for emissions and economic